Students who are parents and carers

 The Students' Health Service also offers advice and support for carers, and provides a list of local organisations that can also offer support to student carers.

 The University is committed to supporting you appropriately through pregnancy and maternity/paternity, although the level of support that can be provided will very much depend on the nature and structure of your course of study, as well as your individual circumstances.
-Please read our guidance for students on pregnancy, maternity and paternity.

 If you are a current student, you can speak to your personal tutor for guidance and support.